MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: The MAROON Dataset

 \subsection{Sensor Setup}

-Our sensor setup consists of four mounted single-view depth sensors and a ground truth (GT) optical multi-view stereo (MVS) system comprising five calibrated DSLR cameras, which are depicted on the \textit{left} in \autoref{fig:setup}.
+Our sensor setup consists of four mounted single-view depth sensors and a ground-truth (GT) optical multi-view stereo (MVS) system comprising five calibrated DSLR cameras, which are depicted on the \textit{left} in \autoref{fig:setup}.
 While all single-view sensors are designed to achieve an optimal balance between depth quality and acquisition time, the MVS system employs an offline reconstruction process that is specifically optimized for depth quality.
 In summary, eight cameras are mounted on tripods and arranged around the MIMO imaging radar on a desk, thereby maximizing the area of intersection of each sensor's field of view, to ensure similar object visibility.
 All sensors and the GT system are time-synchronized, either through hardware or software, to capture the object at the same moment.

-Prior to capture, the object is positioned in the center of the squared radar aperture, and approximately at the center of the joint field-of-view intersection, propped up with boards crafted from styrofoam\;---\;a material that is considered to be nearly fully penetrated by the RF signal\;---\;to prevent external interference of radio waves from other sources in the vicinity, apart from the object of interest.
+Prior to capture, the object is positioned in the center of the squared radar aperture, and approximately at the center of the joint field-of-view intersection, propped up with boards crafted from styrofoam\,---\,a material that is considered to be nearly fully penetrated by the RF signal\,---\,to prevent external interference of radio waves from other sources in the vicinity, apart from the object of interest.
 For similar reasons, absorbers are placed behind the object of interest.
 Similarly, for optical sensors a loose black cloth, which is penetrated by RF signals, is suspended in front of the absorbers to visually occlude the room's background.
-The sensor settings are chosen with respect to a trade-off between fair sensor comparability and practical applicability.
-More details can be found in the supplementary material.
-An overview of the chosen settings, together with relevant sensor parameters, is given in \autoref{table:sensors}.
+The sensor settings are chosen with respect to a trade-off between fair sensor comparability and practical applicability (see supp. mat.).